OSAP & Other Government Aid

-Note: International students and part-time students are not eligible.
+- International students and part-time students are not eligible.

 Grants & Emergency Funding

 Full-Time undergraduate students experiencing financial difficulties beyond their control may apply for grant assistance through the Daniels Faculty.
 Grants do not replace government funding or UTAPS (where applicable).

 If you experience difficulties with the application on ACORN, please contact firstname.lastname@example.org.